vserova/book/pages/ch_datamod.md

     dna-binding (22) ,
     other (255)

-<a name="ch-datamod.rsite-A-Restriction-"></a>
+<a name="ch_datamod.rsite_A_Restriction_"></a>

 ##### rsite: A Restriction Enzyme Cut Site

 A restriction map is basically a feature table with rsite features.
 Software which generates such a feature table could then use any sequence annotation viewer to display its results.
 Restriction maps generated by physical methods (before sequence is available), can use this feature to create a map type Bioseq representing the ordered restriction map.
 For efficiency one would probably create one Seq-feat for each restriction enzyme used and used the Packed-pnt Seq-loc in the location slot.
 See Rsite-ref, below.

-<a name="ch-datamod.user-A-User-Defined-"></a>
+<a name="ch_datamod.user_A_User_Defined_"></a>

 ##### user: A User Defined Feature

-An end-user can create a feature completely of their own design by using a User-object (see [General Use Objects](#ch-datamod.datamodel.general)) for SeqFeatData.
+An end-user can create a feature completely of their own design by using a User-object (see [General Use Objects](#ch_datamod.datamodel.general)) for SeqFeatData.
 This provides a means for controlled addition and testing of new feature types, which may or may not become widely accepted or to "graduate" to a defined SeqFeatData type.
 It is also a means for software to add structured information to Bioseqs for its own use and which may never be intended to become a widely used standard.
 All the generic feature operations, including display, deletion, determining which features are carried on a sub region of sequence, etc, can be applied to an user feature with no knowledge of the particular User-object structure or meaning.
 Yet software which recognizes that User-object can take advantage of it.

 If an existing feature type is available but lacks certain additional fields necessary for a special task or view of information, then it should be extended with the Seq-feat.ext slot, rather than building a complete user feature de novo.

-<a name="ch-datamod.txinit-Transcription-Initia-1"></a>
+<a name="ch_datamod.txinit_Transcription_Initia_1"></a>

 ##### txinit: Transcription Initiation

 This feature is used to designate the region of transcription initiation, about which considerable knowledge is available.
-See [Txinit](#ch-datamod.Txinit-Transcription), below.
+See [Txinit](#ch_datamod.Txinit_Transcription), below.

-<a name="ch-datamod.num-Applying-Custom-"></a>
+<a name="ch_datamod.num_Applying_Custom_"></a>

 ##### num: Applying Custom Numbering To A Region

 A Numbering object can be used as a Bioseq descriptor to associate various numbering systems with an entire Bioseq.
 When used as a feature, the numbering system applies only to the region in Seq-feat.location.
 This make multiple, discontinuous numbering systems available on the same Bioseq.
-See [Biological Sequences](#ch-datamod.-Biological-Sequences) for a description of Numbering, and also Seq-feat.seq, above, for an alternative way of applying a sequence name and its numbering system to a sequence region.
+See [Biological Sequences](#ch_datamod._Biological_Sequences) for a description of Numbering, and also Seq-feat.seq, above, for an alternative way of applying a sequence name and its numbering system to a sequence region.

-<a name="ch-datamod.psecstr-Protein-Seco"></a>
+<a name="ch_datamod.psecstr_Protein_Seco"></a>

 ##### psec-str: Protein Secondary Structure

 Secondary structure can be annotated on a protein sequence using this type.
 It can be predicted by algorithm (in which case Seq-feat.exp-ev should be "not-experimental") or by analysis of the known protein structure (Seq-feat.exp-ev = "experimental").
 Only three types of secondary structure are currently supported.
 A "helix" is any helix, a "sheet" is beta sheet, and "turn" is a beta or gamma turn.
 Given the controversial nature of secondary structure classification (not be mention prediction), we opted to keep it simple until it was clear that more detail was really necessary or understood.

-<a name="ch-datamod.nonstdresidue-Unusua"></a>
+<a name="ch_datamod.nonstdresidue_Unusua"></a>

 ##### non-std-residue: Unusual Residues

 When an unusual residue does not have a direct sequence code, the "best" standard substitute can be used in the sequence and the residue can be labeled with its real name.
 No attempt is made to enforce a standard nomenclature for this string.

-<a name="ch-datamod.-het-Heterogen-1"></a>
+<a name="ch_datamod._het_Heterogen_1"></a>

 ##### het: Heterogen

 In the PDB structural database, non-biopolymer atoms associated with a Bioseq are referred to as "heterogens".
 When a heterogen appears as a feature, it is assumed to be bonded to the sequence positions in Seq-feat.location.
 If there is no specific bonding information, the heterogen will appear as a descriptor of the Bioseq.
 The Seq-loc for the Seq-feat.location will probably be a point or points, not a bond.
 A Seq-loc of type bond is between sequence residues.

-<a name="ch-datamod.Seqfeat-Implementati"></a>
+<a name="ch_datamod.Seqfeat_Implementati"></a>

 #### Seq-feat Implementation in C++